-Sit-ups, crunches, and planks What Is Active Stretching core-strengthening workout up a notch, thanks to the range of motion the move requires.
+Sit-ups, crunches, and planks probably have a regular spot on your strength schedule.
+But V-ups can take your core-strengthening workout up a notch, thanks to the range of motion the move requires.
 Plus, it gets other muscle groups in on the action.

 To do a V-up with solid form, think about sitting up tall at the top of the movement (don’t round the back or shoulders), and controlling your descent back down to the ground.
-Avoid using your arms for momentum and don’t forget to breathe: Exhale as you sit up and inhale as you lower back down.
+Avoid using your arms for momentum and don’t forget to breathe: Slowly lower back down.

 To help you incorporate V-ups into your workouts, Rees put together a routine with standard V-ups and three other variations, so you can power your training runs and subsequent races with the help of a stable core.